jorishr/notes-on-backend/databases/mongoDb/mongoose.md

 	- [Service classes](#service-classes)

 ## About ODM
-Mongoose is an Object Document Modeling (ODM) package which facilitates the database operations between the server framework ExpressJs and the MongoDb databse.
+Mongoose is an Object Document Modeling (ODM) package which facilitates the database operations between the server framework ExpressJs and the MongoDb database.
 It is a JS layer on top of MongoDB.

 You setup the connection in the ExpressJs app.js file and from then on the running app.js can perform CRUD operation on the database.
 You could do all this manually without an ODM package but that takes more code to write yourself.